Les Miserables is the longest-running musical of all time in London’s West End and is considered by many one of the best musicals in London.

-In September 1940, a German bomb struck the façade of Sondheim Theatre.
-This event led to the auditorium’s Edwardian interior yet modern exterior, unlike its Twin whose outer appearance has hardly changed.
+In September 1940, a German bomb struck the façade of the Sondheim Theatre.
+This event led to the auditorium’s Edwardian interior yet modern exterior, unlike its Twin, whose outer appearance has hardly changed.
 The Queen’s Theatre became the Sondheim Theatre in 2019, reopening on 18th December.

 Getting to the Sondheim Theatre

 Address: Sondheim Theatre, 51 Shaftesbury Avenue, London, W1D 6BA (see map).